The current Queen Elizabeth is the third Cunard ship to be named Queen Elizabeth. It is a sister ship to Queen Victoria.

 Her passenger space ratio (number of square meters per passenger) is 44.
 She employs 997 staffmembers with British officers and an international crew.
 She is powered by six deisel engines, propelled by two ABB pods and steering-assisted by three Fincantieri Riva Trigoso thrusters.
 She has two stabilizers and two anchors plus a spare.

-Queen Elizabeth, sister ship to Queen Victoria, is based on the exceptionally crafty "Vista-class" by parent company Carnival Corp; also the basis for Holland America Eurodam, Costa Deliziosa and Carnival Spirit.
+Queen Elizabeth, sister ship to Queen Victoria, is based on the exceptionally crafty "Vista-class" design by parent company Carnival Corp; also the basis for Holland America Eurodam, Costa Deliziosa and Carnival Spirit.

 The public rooms are on the decks just above the water line where most ships have staterooms.
 But lower decks can't accommodate the open verandah staterooms most people prefer.
 Plus every ship has public rooms with spectacular picture windows (that don't need to open), so putting the public rooms closer to the water makes the sea views far more dramatic and leaves plenty of room for verandah staterooms on the upper decks.